Octant (instrument): Newton's reflecting quadrant

-Isaac Newton's reflecting quadrant was invented around 1699.
+Isaac Newton presented his reflecting quadrant to the Royal Society in 1699.
+Newton's design for the instrument was probably built as early as 1677.
 A detailed description of the instrument was given to Edmond Halley, but the description was not published until after Halley's death in 1742.
 It is not known why Halley did not publish the information during his life, as this prevented Newton from getting the credit for the invention that is generally given to John Hadley and Thomas Godfrey.

-One copy of this instrument was constructed by Thomas Heath (instrument maker) and may have been shown in Heath's shop window prior to its being published by the Royal Society in 1742.
+One copy of this instrument was found to be in the possession of the instrument maker Thomas Heath.
+It was exhibited in Heath's shop window prior to it being published by the Royal Society in 1742.

 Newton's instrument used two mirrors, but they were used in an arrangement somewhat different from the two mirrors found in modern octants and sextants.
 The diagram on the right shows the configuration of the instrument.
+His design was the first to use two mirrors, with it significantly improving the accuracy of measurements as it provided a stable view of both the horizon and the celestial body simultaneously.

 The 45° arc of the instrument (PQ), was graduated with 90 divisions of a half-degree each.
 Each such division was subdivided into 60 parts and each part further divided into sixths.
 This results in the arc being marked in degrees, minutes and sixths of a minute (10 seconds).
 Thus the instrument could have readings interpolated to 5 seconds of arc.
 This fineness of graduation is only possible due to the large size of the instrument - the sighting telescope alone was three to four feet long.